Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona Performance Insights

-- The Wildcats put up 94.0 points per game (second in college basketball) while allowing 63.9 per contest (35th in college basketball).
-They have a +241 scoring differential and outscore opponents by 30.1 points per game.
+- The Wildcats are outscoring opponents by 30.1 points per game with a +241 scoring differential overall.
+They put up 94 points per game (second in college basketball) and allow 63.9 per contest (35th in college basketball).

-- Arizona grabs 46.1 rebounds per game (second in college basketball) while conceding 28.4 per outing to opponents.
-It outrebounds opponents by 17.7 boards per game.
+- Arizona wins the rebound battle by an average of 17.7 boards.
+It is collecting 46.1 rebounds per game (second in college basketball) compared to its opponents' 28.4 per contest.

-- Arizona makes 8.5 three-pointers per game (96th in college basketball), while its opponents have made 7.8 on average.
+- Arizona hits 8.5 three-pointers per game (96th in college basketball) at a 39.1% rate (23rd in college basketball), compared to the 7.8 its opponents make while shooting 33.3% from beyond the arc.

+- The Wildcats' 110.7 points per 100 possessions on offense rank sixth in college basketball, and the 75.2 points they allow per 100 possessions rank fourth in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.